wandb/jetson-webhook/README.md

 Experimenting with ML on edge devices is a deeply fascinating task that drives at the core of many of the underlying aspects that are scaled to much bigger/scaled applications.

-Demonstrating what can be achived on edge devices is important for a number of reasons:
+Demonstrating what can be achieved on edge devices is important for a number of reasons:
 1. If you can do it small, it can be scaled -- the converse is not always true.
-2. They have real world applications of low power solutions and can be used to deploy real world ML edge cases
+2. They have real-world applications of low-power solutions and can be used to deploy real-world ML edge cases.
-3. Edge devices are often whole computers in a nutshell that can control/ interact/ 'live' in specific applications (eg. an automated (x) that uses face recognition) where x is some real world appliction such as opening a door or feeding your cat.
+3. Edge devices are often whole computers in a nutshell that can control/interact/'live' in specific applications (e.g., an automated (x) that uses face recognition) where x is some real-world application such as opening a door or feeding your cat.

-While edge applications in general are a fascinating field in their own right -- it is also possible to have a lab in one's living room and experiment with tools and techniques that can be applied much more broadly, including aspects of:
+While edge applications, in general, are a fascinating field in their own right -- it is also possible to have a lab in one's living room and experiment with tools and techniques that can be applied much more broadly, including aspects of:

 - Networking and how communication actually happens over the internet.
 - Linux OS setup.